-Both tests aim to assess critical reasoning, reading and math, and the ACT also tests a student’s understanding of scientific experiments.
+Both tests aim to assess critical reasoning, reading and math, and the ACT also tests your understanding of scientific experiments.
 Many, if not all major colleges accept both these tests and do not prefer one over the other.

 Both tests are held almost every month, the exact schedules can be found here for the ACT, and here for the SAT.
 Bear in mind that students from densely populated areas should aim to register well before the deadline, as spots tend to fill up quickly.

-Both tests will release their scores online to students for free, but will charge a small fee (around $12) per university a student wants their scores sent to.
+Both tests will release their scores online to you for free, but will charge a small fee (around $12) per university you want your scores sent to.
 Both tests also cost about the same, around $90 for international students.
 Both the test fee and the score sending fee can be waived for students who receive free school lunches.

 Students can sign up for the SAT here, and for the ACT here.

 The SAT recently got revamped and is now scored out of 1600, whereas the ACT is scored on 36 points.
 The SAT has 3 main sections: Reading, Writing and Language, and Math, and the ACT has Reading, Math, English, and Science.
 Both tests are fairly similar, with all questions being multiple-choice, but there are some key differences that might cause a student to pick one over the other.